wp-plugins/rizzi-guestbook/readme.txt

 == Screenshots ==

 1. **Admin Page** - Simple to use admin page gives you powerful options for your guestbook.
-2. **Manage Entries** - Rizzi guestbook utilizes the built in comment feature of WordPress allowing the guestbook management to be simple and efficient.
+2. **Manage Entries** - Rizzi Guestbook utilizes the built in comment feature of WordPress allowing the guestbook management to be simple and efficient.
 3. **Sign Guestbook** - On the Sign Guestbook page, users sign the guestbook.
 4. **Show Guestbook** - On the Show Guestbook page, visitors can see all the posts to the guestbook.
 5. **Captcha Support** - Supports Google's No Captcha reCaptcha.

+== Support ==

+Rizzi Guestbook support officially managed at [JamRizzi Support](http://support.jamrizzi.com).